Thalia-the-nerd/2026-bot-workin/commitguide.md

 If the shooter code has bugs, you can revert it without losing the motor fix.

-"History is a set of lies agreed upon just like this commit history" — Napoleon Bonaparte
+"History is a set of lies agreed upon" — Napoleon Bonaparte